vyos/vyos-documentation/docs/contributing/build-vyos.rst

   --custom-apt-key CUSTOM_APT_KEY
                         Custom APT key file

-Your freshly built ISO should now be in the build directory.
-Good luck!*
+The successfully built ISO should now be in the `build/` directory.

+Good luck!

-.. note: The process does not differ when building a ``crux`` ISO or ``rolling`` one.
-Only make sure you are using the proper Docker container from the branch you are trying to build.
+.. note: The build process does not differentiate when building a ``crux`` ISO or ``rolling`` image.
+Make sure to choose the matching container for the version of VyOS that is being built.

 .. _Docker: https://www.docker.com